n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent.md

 This agent has an enhanced ability to work with tools, and can ensure a standard output format.

 The Tools Agent implements [Langchain's tool calling](https://js.langchain.com/docs/modules/agents/agent_types/tool_calling){:target=_blank .external-link} interface.
 This interface describes available tools and their schemas.
-The agent also has improved output parsing capabilities, as it passes the parser [TODO: where does it pass it to?
-The model?] as a formatting tool.
+The agent also has improved output parsing capabilities, as it passes the parser to the model as a formatting tool.

 --8<-- "_snippets/integrations/builtin/cluster-nodes/use-with-chat-trigger.md"